-Radiologic Technology Program Specifics for Readmission:
+RadiologicTechnology Program Specifics for Readmission:

-- All students requesting readmission must apply with said permission from the Chair or designee and reenter within 1 year or less of withdrawal. - 2.
-Students withdrawal, in good standing: - a.
+1. All students requesting readmission must apply with said permission from the Chair or designee and reenter within 1 year or less of withdrawal.

+2. Students withdrawal, in good standing:

+- a.
 In good standing is defined as students who voluntarily withdraw with a good behavior and performance record; i.e., no verbal and/or written behavioral, attendance, or academic counsel and/or suspension/dismissal/probation while previously enrolled in clinical or didactic courses. - b.
 A student who withdraws in good standing prior to the end of a semester must reenter the program at the beginning of that semester. - c.
 If student has withdrawn due to a medical condition, they must submit a release and documentation from doctors, counselors, therapists, or treatment centers and how those problems have been resolved and corrected for the applicant's success in the program. - d.
-Students withdrawing before successfully completing the first semester do not compete with other applicants to be slotted in the program, but must meet all admission requirements as all other applicants that submit applications for that cohort of students. - e.
+Students withdrawing before successfully completing the first semester do not compete with other applicants to be slotted in the program but must meet all admission requirements as all other applicants that submit applications for that cohort of students. - e.
 Students withdrawing after completion of the first semester must meet with the program director for approval of readmission and must meet all admission requirements as all other applicants that submit applications for that cohort of students. - f.
-According to the ARRT Application for Certification in Radiography to authenticate endorsements of ARRT requirements, students will be required during the school year to validate those ARRT requirements for graduation, by redoing all prior achieved clinical competencies obtained in addition to mandatory clinical competencies identified within the current Radiologic Technology Clinical Handbook.
-Mandatory demonstration of competency requirements as identified in the Radiography Didactic and Clinical Competency Requirements document in place by the program will be mandatory for all readmitted students for each semester schedule for program completion.
-This will establish foundational radiologic science principles on the ARRT's national certification/registry in radiography and assure educational success.
+According to the ARRT Application for Certification in Radiography to authenticate endorsements of ARRT requirements, students that are readmitted will be required during the school year to validate those ARRT requirements for graduation, by redoing all prior achieved clinical competencies obtained in addition to mandatory clinical competencies identified within the current Radiologic Technology Clinical Handbook.
+This will establish foundational radiologic science principles on the ARRT's national certification in radiography and assure educational success. - g.
+Returning students will only be considered for readmission if the class has vacancies.

-- Returning students will only be considered for readmission if the class has vacancies. - 3.
-Students withdrawal or dismissed, not in good standing: - a.
+3. Students withdrawal or dismissed, not in good standing:

+- a.
 Not in good standing is defined as a student who is dismissed or voluntarily leaves with an unfavorable behavior or performance record; i.e., verbal and/or written behavioral, attendance, or academic counsel and/or probation and/or suspension and/or dismissal while previously enrolled in clinical or didactic courses. - b.
 Returning students must compete with all other applicants to be slotted in the program and apply for admissions with new cohort of students and meet all admission requirements and reenter within 1 year or less of withdrawal or dismissal. - c.
-According to the ARRT Application for Certification in Radiography to authenticate endorsements of ARRT requirements, students will be required during the school year to validate those ARRT requirements for graduation, by redoing all prior achieved clinical competencies obtained in addition to mandatory clinical competencies identified within the current Radiologic Technology Clinical Handbook.
-Mandatory demonstration of competency requirements as identified in the Radiography Didactic and Clinical Competency Requirements document in place by the program will be mandatory for all readmitted students for each semester schedule for program completion.
-This will establish foundational radiologic science principles on the ARRT's national certification in radiography and assure educational success. - d.
+According to the ARRT Application for Certification in Radiography to authenticate endorsements of ARRT requirements, students that are readmitted will be required during the school year to validate those ARRT requirements for graduation, by redoing all prior achieved clinical competencies obtained in addition to mandatory clinical competencies identified within the current Radiologic Technology Clinical Handbook.
+This will establish foundational radiologic science principles on the ARRT's national certification in radiography and assure educational success.

+- d.
 Returning students must meet with a Chair or designee and program director for approval to start the application process.

-All prior Conditional Criteria of unfavorable withdraw or dismissal must be resolved for Admission to be met and meet all admission requirements with the new cohort of students. - 4.
+All prior Conditional criteria of unfavorable withdraw or dismissal must be resolved for Admission to be met and meet all admission requirements with the new cohort of students. - 4.
 Students may qualify for readmission only one time. - 5.
 Returning students will only be considered for readmission if the class has vacancies.

-M. REFUND POLICY
+L. WITHDRAWAL/ REFUND POLICY